abulka/abulka.github.io/brew-moments/index.md

 ## Where to get it

-Look on Google Play Store.
+Look on the [Brew Moments](https://play.google.com/store/apps/details?id=com.wware.brew_moments) Google Play Store Page.

-Might do an iOS version if there is enough interest.
+I might do an iOS version if there is enough interest.

 ## Privacy Policy